convertr/codetest/README.md

 We've built a very simple tracking app using Symfony 3.1.3.
 We've littered the code with bad practises and issues, which we would like you to improve and fix.
 We're also missing a core feature, Impression tracking.

-Looking at the entire codebase, we would like you to update and return the project to us with a breakdown of what you've chnaged and why you did it.
+Looking at the entire codebase, we would like you to update and return the project to us with a breakdown of what you've changed and why you did it.
 You can add your notes to the bottom of this readme file.
+Please return your completed codetest in a zip file, or on a **private** git repository (we do not want the test being publicly available).

 Tasks:

-* We would like you to add a simple impression tracker.
+* We would like you to add a simple impression tracker (an image tag which can be embedded in an email or display ad).
     * The response type should be an image - as impressions tend to be embeded in emails
     * An Impression entity will need to be created and related to the Link object
     * The stats table should also be updated for each impression